recursionpharma/EFAAR_benchmarking/CONTRIBUTING.md

 * Describe your changes in the Pull Request and link any related issues.

-* Wait for the review and make any necessary changes.
+* Wait for the review from maintainers and make any necessary changes after the review.

 * After approval, your changes will be merged.
 Congratulations!